sveltinio/components-library/packages/essentials/src/lib/components/tabs/README.md

 ## Theming

-To simplify custom styles on the component we used the built-in solution for component theming using [style props](https://svelte.dev/docs#template-syntax-component-directives---style-props).
+To simplify custom styles on the component we used the built-in solution for component theming using [style-props].

+Below is the CSS variables list to apply your own styles to the component.

 | CSS Variable                | Default              | |
 | :-------------------------- | -------------------: | :----------------------------------------------------------: |